jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 * The `--ab-cmp-field-wrap__border-radius` css variable has been added

 * All UI elements now include **semantic class names** to provide easier custom styling

+## Reduced Package Size

+The size of the AdapTable download has decreased by 30%.

+This is caused primarily due to the removal of math.js and moment.js, but also to better tree-shaking and image management.

 ## Demo